-103 Id. at 1706, 1708.
+^{90.} Id. at 1706, 1708.

-104 Id. at 1708.
-Ahmed Mohsen Al-Dawoody in his dissertation War in Islamic Law: Justification and Regulations (2009), at 261, makes a similar case but holds jurists themselves more squarely responsible for the series of internal crises proper to Islamic law and Islamic legal norms with respect to conflict and warfare more specifically.
+^{91.} Id. at 1708.
+Ahmed Mohsen Al-Dawoody in his dissertation, War in Islamic Law: Justification and Regulations (Aug.
+2009) 261 (unpublished Ph.D. dissertation, University of Birmingham) (on file with the University of Birmingham Research Archive), makes a similar case but holds jurists themselves more squarely responsible for the series of internal crises proper to Islamic law and Islamic legal norms with respect to conflict and warfare more specifically.